Board of Trustees

 According to our bylaws, our Board of Trustees can have up to 22 members, including the Head of School as an ex-officio member.
 Board members include current parents, past parents, alumni, educators, and community members.
 We strive for a board diverse in gender, race, professional skills, and experience.
 Board member candidates and board officers are nominated by the Committee on Trustees and elected by the full Board each year.
 Board members may serve up to three 3-year terms.

-Our Board of Trustees has six standing committees including:
+Our Board of Trustees has several committees including:

 - The Executive Committee, which acts on behalf of the Board if decisions need to be made swiftly, and serves as a sounding board and strategic advisory group to the Head of School.

-- The Committee on Trustees, responsible for identifying, cultivating, and orienting new board members, and for ensuring the ongoing professional development of all board members.
+- The Governance Committee, responsible for identifying, cultivating, and orienting new board members, and for ensuring the ongoing professional development of all board members.

 - The Finance Committee, responsible for establishing the annual budget and ensuring the financial strength and sustainability of the School.

-- The Advancement Committee, responsible for advancing the financial health of the School.
+- The School Advancement Committee, responsible for advancing the financial health of the School, and setting the vision, strategy and policies for enrollment management.

 - The Audit Committee, responsible for overseeing the annual audit of the School's financial statements.

-In any given year task forces may also be created to address strategic issues.
+In any given year other committees or task forces may also be created to address strategic issues.